Search, Social, and Blockchain Technology: Decentralizing the Economy of Discovery and Attention?

 Essentially, blockchain technology utilizes complex mathematics that allows for unequivocal trust in peer-to-peer transactions.
 In the case of bitcoin what we see is the ability to trace every user transaction without worrying about fraud or transparency issues because the interaction is authenticated via the blockchain algorithm and “hash” connections.
 What this creates is a decentralized ledger that cannot be fudged in any way.

-Doing away with intermediaries that regulate, centralize, and economize “trust” and “discovery” is the key to blockchain success, and the driving move that could change how we find and consume content forever.
+The elimination of intermediaries that regulate, centralize, and economize “trust” and “discovery” is the key to blockchain success and the driving force that could forever change how we find and consume content.

 Decentralization of Discovery Through Blockchain